 - To hold grudges deeply and powerfully.

 Mor are rather like big humans, leading to the general acceptance that they are closely related.
 They also look a great deal like the bannyr, especially in their significant height and sturdy, thick-bodied builds.
 What they share with neither is their skin, which ranges from yellow through to blue, and is most often a warm shade of green.
 As they grow, their skin usually develops patches of light pigmentation which look uncannily like deliberate design, and are often mistaken for paint.

-Mor have large, sharp teeth which usually include stout tusks, and typically have eyes of red or yellow.
-Their ears are a squared-off shape, neither round like humans nor pointed like elves.
+Mor have large, sharp teeth which can grow into stout tusks, and short horns that are sometimes a pair (at the temples), and sometimes singular (on the centre forehead).
+They typically have eyes of red or yellow, and their ears are pointed but short.
 Their hair is usually fair, often white and sometimes red; most can grow a wild floor-length mane if they so desire, though they generally prefer for a less inconvenient style.

 Mor often practice tattooing and decorative scarification, traditions they developed extensively when they were kept from more conventional arts.

 Even moreso than humans, the mor are a people struggling for identity and purpose.
 The sheer cruelty of their own creation weighs heavily on them, and many still feel trapped in the role of a monster without purpose.
 These individuals seek meaning in any place they can; battle, meditation, philosophy, art, community.
 An adventuring mor, too, is likely to have similar motivations.

 Such culture as they were able to share in their slave days is deeply precious to mor.
 Though always kept illiterate, mor slaves developed secret sign language and storytelling techniques, and the stories from those days are held onto with a fierce love.
 The names they chose are also of great significance.